colinoflynn/SmallScaleElectronics/labelprinters/zebra/README.md

 When designing labels with these graphics, you can use the same method of inserting some placeholder image.
 See the above example for the expected format - normally just delete everything after `64^GF` on the graphics line, and insert the placeholder key.

+## Barcodes

+The zebra format includes some barcode support (it does not include the required datamatrix format for ECIA compatable labels, hence the graphics hack above for them).

+But if you are using linear barcodes or supported 2D barcodes, the Zebra engine will render your text into the barcode.
+Again you can just create a template in the Zebra SW, and insert the 'string' into the ZPL file.
+The zebra engine will render that into a 2D barcode and print on your label.